The good, the bad ... and the Giants: Ranking all 30 teams based on their 2017 goals

 Successes: Got under the luxury tax threshold, saving them from paying hefty fees every year.
 Despite that, they managed to add Chris Sale over the winter and win the American League East without much stress.
 Craig Kimbrel bounced back to have one of the great relief seasons ever, and top prospects Andrew Benintendi and Rafael Devers had strong rookie seasons.

-Disappointments: The team's underlying performance wasn't that impressive, especially offensively, especially in an era when every team had four 25-home-run hitters and Boston had none.
+Disappointments: The team's underlying performance wasn't that impressive, especially offensively, especially in an era when every team had four hitters with 25 home run and Boston had none.
 Their manager got fired; see Washington Nationals entry for the fired-manager rule.

 Good season?
 Good season, I think.